-These two minis (and associated cards) were Kickstarter bonuses.
-I don’t remember how I obtained them.
+These two minis (and associated cards) come with the Omega Team box.
 They can be added to the Apocalypse deck if your heroes need an additional challenge (Ha!)
 I’ve used them sparingly because they can be extremely powerful in the right circumstances (the Mayor) or pretty much all the time (Nicolas.)

 Nicolas: In Rises From The Flame form, he takes two crucial NPC tokens (Ravenscorp, Commissioner) in Terror scenarios and makes them Abominations.
 That’s, uh, some good, especially since they’ll drop out of a hero’s possession as soon as Nicolas arrives.
 In Descends From The Heavens form, he speeds up the clock on people escorting Innocents, which makes it tougher, but not overwhelming.
 In Twilight Prodigy form, he makes it more difficult for heroes to use City actions, which can have a huge impact, but is often situational.

 The Mayor: In Seals The Deal form, he’s a walking firestarter, which basically just carries the theme of Terror scenarios.
 In Pulls Strings From Below form, he inhibits City actions.
 Combining him in this form with Corrupted Nuns can be quite the combo.
 In Exposes All Secrets form, he can be a serious threat to the heroes, but is still just a 3/3.
 However, since the Mayor automatically returns to the board in all three forms, that’s a 3/3 recurring nightmare, which makes him much more of a threat than he would at first appear.